 Arkansas Rehabilitation Services and the Division of Services for the Blind are mandated to research and apply all comparable benefits for services from other resources prior to using vocational rehabilitation funds.
 The most frequently applied comparable resources come from sources outside of the core partner agencies.
 Examples are tuition assistance in the form of grant funding, housing assistance from Housing and Urban Development, the individual's own medical insurance that is applied first for physical and mental restoration services.
 The supportive services provided by Arkansas Rehabilitation Services and the Division of Services for the Blind are arranged and coordinated according to an individual plan for employment which specifies a career goal and the areas that the individual may need supports to reach that goal.
-The supports needed are determined through assessments, evaluations, as well as the analysis and application of state and federal regulations and policies.
-The following supports services are assessed, evaluated, and analyzed for applicability and comparable services/similar benefits to each individual case: maintenance assistance to participate in employment or training that leads to employment, personal care attendant services, physical and mental restoration services, rehabilitation engineering, rehabilitation technology, and transportation to participate in employment or training activities.
+The support needed is determined through assessments, evaluations, as well as the analysis and application of state and federal regulations and policies.
+The following supports services are assessed for eligibility determination and priority for services.
+Substantiality of services will be ongoing utilizing comparable services/benefits to each individual case: maintenance assistance for determining eligibility and vocational rehabilitation needs, counseling and guidance, physical and mental restoration services, rehabilitation engineering, and transportation to participate in employment or training activities.
 These support services are time limited and must accompany a substantial service that is directly related to obtaining or maintaining employment.
+The most frequently applied comparable resources come from sources outside of the core partner agencies.
+For example, tuition assistance in the form of grant funding, housing assistance from Housing and Urban Development, the individual's own medical insurance must first be applied to physical and mental restoration services."